Larry Lam's Guide Note

 SEPANG F1 CIRCUIT

-The state-of-the-art circuit, Sepang International Circuit was officially opened on March 9, 1999 by the Prime Minister Dato' Seri Dr. Mahathir Mohamad.
-It was completed in a record of 14 months and with the recognition of its ultramodern facilities, it was given the honour to incorporate the F1 logo in its name.
+The state-of-the-art circuit, Sepang International Circuit is officially opened on March 9, 1999 by the Prime Minister Dato' Seri Dr. Mahathir Mohamad.
+It is completed in a record of 14 months and with the recognition of its ultramodern facilities, it was given the honour to incorporate the F1 logo in its name.

-Situated 85km from Kuala Lumpur city centre, it is accessible via modern North-South Expressway, Railway Links and a network of Highways.
+It is situated 85km from Kuala Lumpur city centre and is accessible via modern North-South Expressway, Railway Links and a network of Highways.
 Being closely situated to the Kuala Lumpur International Airport makes it an ideal place for world-class international events.

-In all, the track can accommodate up to 130,000 spectators at a time.
-It can fill up the grand stand with 32,000 spectators at the Main Grand Stand and 18 corporate suites.
+It's track can accommodate up to 130,000 spectators at a time.
+The Main Grand Stand and 18 corporate suites can fit another 32,000 spectators.
 New Grand Stand K and F, which can fill up another 18,500 spectators facing, turn 1 and 7 respectively.

-The heart of the circuit and focal point is the three-storey Pit Building, facing the main grand stand.
+The heart of the circuit and focal point is the three-storey Pit Building (it faces the main grand stand).
 All the main facilities are housed here 33 Pits, Race Control Room, Time - Keeping Room, Paddock Clubs and management offices.

 Homepage - The Past - Present Day - Other Places of Interest